- Pay in Person – Payments can be made by cash, cheques or EFTPOS (including credit card) at the Shire of Kellerberrin Administration Office.

 Objections to Valuations

-- Valuations – Your valuation (GRV or UV) is only one factor used to calculate your rates notice.
+Valuations – Your valuation (GRV or UV) is only one factor used to calculate your rates notice.
 The Valuation of Land Act 1978 (as amended) Part IV sets out how valuation objections may be lodged.
 A property owner may lodge an objection against the valuation of a property within 60 days of the date of issue of a rates notice.
-For information on how your values are calculated and how to lodge an objection, please visit Landgate’s website landgate.wa.gov.au/valuations, or alternatively call Landgate Customer Service on +61 (0)8 9273 7373.
+For information on how your values are calculated and how to lodge an objection, please visit Landgate’s website https://www0.landgate.wa.gov.au/for-individuals/property-valuations

 Emergency Service Levy